 “No, you need to leave me alone.
 I have more pressing problems to deal with then rectifying your guilt,” My enclosed fists shook.
 The nerve that this man had.

 “Then let me help you,” His face relaxed.

 He wasn’t my first choice, but I had no other potential allies.
 I could probably trust him more than anyone else here.
-He was a good fighter and more sneaky than I though, so maybe he could help?
-“You know about the noble competition taking place on this isle correct?”
-The nobles from all twelve countries would hold competitions to prove their prestige and power.
+He was a good fighter and more sneaky than I thought, so maybe he could help?
+“You know about the noble competition taking place on this isle, correct?”
+The nobles from all twelve countries held competitions to prove their prestige and power.
 They were started to prevent future wars between the countries.

 “So you’re taking part in it,”

 “Is your family blackmailing you or something?”
 Fletcher tilted his head slightly as he clenched his jaw.

 “My brothers are being held hostage.
 If I don’t get us out before this competition is over we will all be dead,” My lips pressed into a firm line as my balled fists started to tremble again.